force4win/ALVMavenRepository/README.md

 The original master
 https://github.com/renaudcerrato/appengine-maven-repository.git

-* all of this was wrote for  renaudcerrato
+* While this document was written for  renaudcerrato